-The enclosed opendhcpd executable file may only run on Intel Linux 64 bit version.
-For 32 bit Linux system or non-intel systems, you can try:-
+The enclosed opendhcp executable file may only run on Linux 64 bit version.
+The 64bit compiler will not cause Y2038 issue.
+For 32 bit Linux system, you can recompile on 32bit machine:-

+'''

-#g++ opendhcpd.cpp -oopendhcpd -lpthread
+g++ opendhcpd.cpp -oopendhcpd -lpthread

-#g++ opendhcpd.cpp -oopendhcpd -lpthread -lgcc\s
+g++ opendhcpd.cpp -oopendhcpd -lpthread -lgcc_s

+'''